What it does

 At around sixty companies, it is a concentrated portfolio and the mandate is to meld income with growth.

-ESG (environment, social and governance) is also becoming increasingly important and companies failing in this regard and not showing any signs of improvement are unlikely to be considered going forward.
+ESG (environment, social and governance) is also becoming increasingly important and companies that fail in this regard and do not show any signs of improvement are unlikely to be considered as investments.

 How it’s doing

 The company outperformed its benchmark comparison index in the year to the end of November 2020.